Shannon-21/Housing-Prices-Competition/README.md

 ## Present

-Most recent summition is the file called feature engineering, wich improve the model performance respect from the last.
+Most recent summition is the file called automatic_hyperparemeter_tunning, wich improve the model performance respect from the last.